Moffran/calibrated_explanations/README.md

 ```

 #### Counterfactual Explanations
 The `explain_counterfactual` will work exactly the same as for classification.
-Note that the discretizer is now changed.

 ```python